Ruecktenwald/Pragmatic_Studio/README.md

-Game built ruby tpo focus on the language itself without distractions.
+Game built ruby to focus on the language itself without distractions.